Sourcing

 However, the revolution does not stop at acquisition.
 AI's influence extends into talent management and development, offering predictive analytics for performance, personalized training programs, and even digital coaching.

 The importance of effective talent management is underscored by compelling statistics.
+The numbers below come from McKinsey's global survey Winning with your talent-management strategy, and they are self-reported by respondents rather than independently measured, so read them as direction rather than physics.
 A mere 5% of organizations report that their talent management strategies have been very effective at improving company performance.
 Yet, those that do are overwhelmingly more likely to outperform their competitors, with 99% reporting such an advantage.

 Rapid talent allocation emerges as a critical strategy for organizations aiming for outperformance.
 Only 39% of respondents report their organizations as quick at reallocating talent as priorities shift.
 However, this agility is associated with a 1.4 times greater likelihood of outperforming competitors.